ClickHouse/clickhouse-docs/docs/en/integrations/sql-clients/sql-console.md

     GROUP BY year(date)
     ```

-1. Once you've verified that the query is correct, click **Run** to execute it:
+1. Once you've verified that the query is correct, click **Run** to execute it.

 Keep in mind that GenAI is an experimental feature.
 Use caution when running GenAI-generated queries against any dataset.